UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

       large-globular-type-Noncoherent-Large-ω-Precategory
 ```

-The globular structure on the type of 2-morphisms in a noncoherent large wild
+The globular structure on the type of 2-morphisms in a noncoherent large
-higher precategory:
+ω-precategory:

 ```agda
   globular-structure-2-hom-Noncoherent-Large-ω-Precategory :